- For health professionals

 There is no charge for people with mild to moderate cold or flu-like symptoms.

-People not eligible for Medicare can also be assessed and tested (if needed) for free.
+People not eligible for Medicare can also be assessed and tested for free.

-There are four clinics spread across the state, located at:
+There are three clinics spread across the state, located at:

-You don’t need a doctor’s referral to go to these free clinics, but you do need to phone ahead to make an appointment.
+You don’t need a doctor’s referral to go to these free clinics, but you do need to make an appointment.
 Don’t just turn up.

 You can make an appointment in two ways: